Skip to main content

 In November 2023, we presented an interim dataset at the American Heart Association (AHA) Scientific Sessions 2023.
 Initial results from the Heart-1 trial indicated that treatment with VERVE-101 led to dose-dependent reductions of disease-causing LDL-C in people living with HeFH, and the safety profile was consistent with the severe, advanced ASCVD patient population enrolled.

 However, due to observed laboratory abnormalities associated with VERVE-101, Verve has decided to pause enrollment in the Heart-1 trial.
-Verve is conducting an investigation into the laboratory abnormalities and based on those results, expects to work with regulatory authorities to define a path forward for VERVE-101.
-The VERVE-101 Investigational New Drug Application (IND) in the U.S. and Clinical Trial Applications (CTAs) in the U.K. and New Zealand remain active.
+Based on additional nonclinical studies conducted as part of its investigation into the laboratory abnormalities, Verve continues to believe that the LNP in VERVE-101 is likely the primary driver of the abnormalities.
+The VERVE-101 Investigational New Drug Application (IND) in the U.S. and Clinical Trial Applications (CTAs) in the U.K. and New Zealand are active, though the trial remains paused as Verve focuses its efforts on VERVE-102.

 VERVE-102